 After watching the movie, I realized it reminded me of Power Rangers; how the production outfit used action footage from Japanese super sentai series and stitched them together with a plot featuring actors they shot in their studios.
 But while the Power Rangers show has no bearing to their sentai counterparts, it strove to become its own series.
 Its underlying plots never truly sourced the original Japanese material, but rather struck out on their own which resulted in a franchise that a lot of kids grew up with.
 In Ghost in the Shell however, the production team had a lot of source material to use.
 Each storyline from the franchise could be a movie in itself and still result in an entertaining blockbuster.
 What Ghost in the Shell wanted to do was counter intuitive to the source material: in its effort to present itself as its own movie, it failed to find its “self”.

-Ghost in the Shell is how you “Hollywood” a franchise right.
-It has gorgeous visuals, predictable action plot, a great action hero in Scarlett Johansson, a few beautiful byt glaringly lazy shots just begging to be posted on Instagram, but lacks anything more substantial underneath the sparkly visuals.
+Ghost in the Shell is how you “Hollywood” a franchise all right.
+It has gorgeous visuals, a great action hero in Scarlett Johansson, a few beautiful but glaringly lazy shots just begging to be posted on Instagram, but lacks anything more substantial underneath the sparkly visuals.
 For source material so ambitious and very much ahead of its time, Ghost In The Shell showed me a lot of “shell”, but not enough “ghost”.